HenryCook/es-tool/README.md

 ### Example

-If you wanted to reindex and index you can do this
+If you wanted to reindex an index you can do this:

 	./es-tool.py --elasticsearch http://elasticsearch --reindex name-of-index